greenorbitspace/hub/userguide/content/en/docs/glossary/g/greenhouse-gas-ghg-monitoring.md

 ---
-title: Greenhouse Gas (Ghg) Monitoring
+title: Greenhouse Gas (GHG) Monitoring
 ref: greenhouse-gas-ghg-monitoring
-description: 'Greenhouse Gas (GHG): Gases in Earth''s atmosphere that trap heat, contributing to the greenhouse effect.
-Common greenhouse gases include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and fluorinated gases.
-Monitoring GHGs is essential for understanding climate change and developing strategies to reduce emissions.'
-notion_page_id: 214d6625-c679-8092-a805-fd2a1e0c1a21
+weight: 1
-exported_at: '2025-06-16T14:23:22.109368+00:00'
+exported_at: '2025-06-16T15:03:25.250247+00:00'
+definition: 'Greenhouse Gas (GHG) Monitoring: The systematic measurement and tracking of greenhouse gas emissions, which are gases that trap heat in the atmosphere and contribute to climate change.
+GHG monitoring helps in understanding the sources and trends of emissions, and is crucial for developing strategies to mitigate climate change.'
 tags:
 - sustainability
 - goals
-category:
+id: GL167
+categories:
 - Space & Technology
-id: GL167
 ---